CHAPTER 11& 12

 HAVING Clause

-The HAVING clause is used in combination with the GROUP BY clause.
-It can be used in a SELECT statement to filter the records that a GROUP BY returns.
+clause.
+It can be used in a SELECT statement to filter the records that a GROUP

 The syntax for the HAVING clause is:

-SELECT column1, column2, ... column_n, aggregate_function (expression)
+column1, column2, ... column_n, aggregate_function (expression)

 FROM tables